andrewdr14/claims_fraud_detection/README.md

 ## Database: MongoDB

 - Data (synthetic claims, predictions, etc.) is stored in MongoDB.
-- The application expects a local MongoDB instance running on `localhost:27017` by default.
+- The application expects a MongoDB connection string to be set in `.env` as `MONGODB_URI`.
+By default, a local MongoDB instance on `localhost:27017` is expected.
-- You can configure MongoDB connection details in your code as needed.
+- You can configure MongoDB connection details in your `.env` file.

 ---